binarykitchen/videomail-client/README.md

 <a name="whitelist"></a>
 ## Whitelist

-Examples will work right away on [http://localhost:8080](http://localhost:8080).
-This is because localhost is whitelisted on the remote Videomail server. `127.0.0.1:8080` is whitelisted too for local development.
+Examples will work right away on [https://localhost:8080](https://localhost:8080).
+This is because localhost is whitelisted on the remote Videomail server. `https://localhost` and `https://localhost:443` are whitelisted too for local development.
 Other IP addresses won't work.
+If this is a problem, contact me and I can whitelist more.

 In other words, if your web server is connected through a domain besides localhost, the Videomail-Client is restricted from sending the media packets to the remote Videomail server which is responsible for storing and sending videomails.
-To fix that, please reach me at [https://binarykitchen.com](https://binarykitchen.com) and you will get a new site name and a list of whitelisted URLs for your own usage.
+To fix that, just lodge a whitelist request at [https://videomail.io/whitelist](https://videomail.io/whitelist).
+Then you should get a new site name and a list of whitelisted URLs for your own usage pretty fast (within less than 48 hours).

 <a name="compatibility"></a>
 ## Backward compatibility